How do you fix abdominal separation?

 Lying on your back, you want to place your fingertips either side of your ASIS (bony hip).
 Let your fingers rest over the skin whilst you then draw your belly button towards your spine whilst continuing to breathe.
 You should feel a gentle contraction of the muscle underneath your fingers.
 Hold for 5 seconds and then relax.

-How to contract your diagphram
+How to contract your diaphragm

 Lying on your back with knees bent, place one hand on your chest and the other at the top of your abdomen.
 Now breathe in order to move the hand that rests over the abdomen.